 - Some survivors can "switch" to other parts at will; others are passively triggered and have little control over alters.

 - Fragmented parts of a person can look different (via facial expression, for example), sound different, and act differently than each other.
 They also can hold different beliefs.

 - Attachment disorders

 - Certain autism spectrum disorders

 - Obsessive-compulsive disorders

-I've recently launched an effort to help survivors afford expenses related to getting help with "Fern and Audrey" (pseudonyms), two lay counsellors I've known for six years who work with survivors full-time.
-This campaign is a follow-up to the overwhelming response to my interview with Fern and Audrey on the Naked Bible Podcast (episode 68).
-For readers of The Portent, "Fern" is the name of one of the book's characterssomeone with a long history in ministering to survivors of TBMC.
+You can help survivors afford expenses related to getting help with "Fern and Audrey" (pseudonyms), two lay counsellors I've known for eight years who work with survivors full-time.
+This effort to support ministry to survivors is a follow-up to the overwhelming response to my interview with Fern and Audrey on the Naked Bible Podcast (episode 68) , (episode 149), (episode 186) and (episode 209) For readers of The Portent, "Fern" is the name of one of the book's characters—someone with a long history in ministering to survivors of TBMC.

 Fern and Audrey recently shared a list of characteristics of people who have suffered RA and TBMC without knowing it.

 - They have an inexplicable feeling that their own family is dangerous, that they don't feel safe with parents or siblings.